jasmineMLewis/jasmineMLewis/README.md

 ### **Quality Control Monitor (CMS)**
-• Quality Control Monitor – Redesigned an outdated auditing system into a scalable VB.NET CMS used to audit files for 23,000+ Section 8 voucher holders and public housing participants.
+Redesigned an outdated auditing system into a scalable VB.NET CMS used to audit files for 23,000+ Section 8 voucher holders and public housing participants.
 Improved system performance by reducing report load time from 5 to 1 minute, consolidated 4 complex reports into 3, and implemented role-based workflows for housing specialists and auditors.

 **Code:** [💻 GitHub](https://github.com/jasmineMLewis/Quality-Control-Monitor)
 **Tech Stack:**